 We are tertiary consumers, eating producers (fruits, veggies, nuts, and seeds), herbivores or primary consumers (chickens, beef, pig), and secondary consumers (mostly fish and seafood that eat other fish).
 After the last ice age, we became apex predators when there were no other predators that naturally predated us, so our food web was fundamentally altered.

 Several food chains within an ecosystem form a food web, and each organism is typically connected to at least two links within a food web.
-This is because most herbivores feed on several different vegetation types, and predators usually have at least two prey animals within their diet.
+Most herbivores feed on several different vegetation types, and predators usually have at least two prey animals within their diet.

 A food web describes all the organisms within an ecosystem and which level of the trophic order they fit in.
 An ecosystem has three trophic levels: